sarkaramitabh300/convert-units/README.md

 Custom Measures
 ---------------

-To create a custom measure, it's best to start with an plain object.
+To create a custom measure, it's best to start with a plain object.
 The key itself will be used as the measure's name.
 In the example below, the measure's name is "`customMeasure`".

 <details>
 <summary>Code example:</summary>